opensearch-project/project-website/_posts/2024-06-20-vector-radial-search.md

 featured_image: false # /assets/media/blog-images/__example__image__name.jpg
 ---

-Before OpenSearch version 2.14, the OpenSearch k-NN plugin only provided top-k queries for approximate vector similarity search.
+Before OpenSearch version 2.14, the OpenSearch k-NN plugin only provided top K queries for approximate vector similarity search.
 OpenSearch 2.14 introduced a new type of vector search---_radial search_.
 Radial search is now supported in both [k-NN search]((https://opensearch.org/docs/latest/search-plugins/knn/radial-search-knn/)) and [neural search](https://opensearch.org/docs/latest/query-dsl/specialized/neural/).

-Radial search enhances the capabilities of the OpenSearch k-NN plugin beyond approximate top-k searches.
+Radial search enhances the capabilities of the OpenSearch k-NN plugin beyond approximate top K searches.
 With radial search, you can search for all points in a vector space that are within a specified maximum distance or minimum score threshold from a query point.
 This provides increased flexibility and utility in search operations.

 For instance, if you want to search for documents most similar to a given document, you can run a query to retrieve the top K most similar documents (where K = top N).
 However, if K is not chosen optimally, you might receive irrelevant results or miss relevant ones.
 With vector radial search, you can run a query to retrieve all highly similar documents by using a threshold (for example, similarity score > 0.95).